For many

 having whole grain cereals, fruits and vegetables on hand.
 With your improved senses,

-you'll soon be able to appreciate their more subtle flavors and will begin to develop a
+you'll soon be able to appreciate their more subtle flavours and will begin to develop a

 taste for these healthier foods over time.